alerner1/ruby-oo-practice-project/README.md

     Doctor#dischange_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor # DONE

     Doctor#transfer_patient should change a patient’s doctor to another doctor.
 This should only work if the patient belongs to the current doctor. # DONE

+Practice Deliverables #4

+Associations:

+    A Patient has many Doctors through Appointment # YUP

+    A Doctor has many Patients through Appointment # YUP

+    An Appointment belongs to a Doctor and a Patient # YUP

+Appointment

+    Appointment#initialize… intentionally vague.
+What will it need to be initialized? # DONE (works)

+    Appointment.all should return a list of all appointment instances # DONE (works)

+Patient

+    Note: you can comment out your #doctor and #changes_doctors methods # DONE

+    Patient#appointments should return a list of Appointment instances associated with this patient # DONE (works)

+    Patient#doctors should return a list of Doctor instances associated with this patient through Appointments.
+Try to ensure this list does not include duplicates. # DONE (works, no dupes)

+    Patient#create_appointment should create a new appointment between the current patient and a specified doctor # DONE (works)

+Doctor

+    Note: you can comment out your #patients, #dischange_patient, and #transfer_patient methods # DONE

+    Doctor#appointments should return a list of Appointment instances associated with this doctor # DONE (works)

+    Doctor#patients should return a list of Patient instances associated with this patient through Appointments.
+Try to ensure this list does not include duplicates. # DONE (works, no dupes)